String correlators on $\text{AdS}_3$: Analytic structure and dual CFT: String correlators and spacetime CFT

+Given these two constraints, one then recovers \eqref{eq:spacetime singularities} and \eqref{eq:a parameter}.
+We are not aware of any simple way to see from the dual CFT that correlation functions with $\sum_i w_i< 2 \max_i(w_i)-2$ have to vanish identically (as is the case for the string worldsheet theory).

 For the sake of completeness, let us also explain the map of the remaining parameters.
 The worldsheet theory has generically only the string coupling constant $g_\text{string}$ as a further parameter.
-It is mapped to the combination \be g_\text{string} \sim N^{-\frac{1}{2}} \mu^{\frac{k-3}{k-2}}\ , \ee up to irrelevant normalisation factors.
+It is mapped to the combination

+up to irrelevant normalisation factors.
 The dual CFT does not depend separately on $N$ and $\mu$, but only on this combination, at least in a $\frac{1}{N}$ expansion.

 We can finally compare our computation of the residue of the four-point function with the expectation from the spacetime CFT.
 As noticed already above, the condition $\sum_i j_i=5-k$ where the residue of the spacetime correlation function was easy to compute corresponds to the 0th-order in conformal perturbation theory, see eq.~\eqref{eq:dual CFT singularities} with $\ell=0$ and $m=0$.
 Hence, the four-point function \eqref{string-correlator sum ji=5-k} is expected to directly reproduce a correlation function of the symmetric orbifold, up to a different normalisation of the vertex operators in the string description and the dual CFT.
 More precisely, we expect \cite{Eberhardt:2021vsx}